 Writing Services, located in the Academic Support Center (SC160 - across from the bookstore), is open Monday through Thursday from 8 a.m. to 8 p.m. and Friday from 8 a.m. to 4 p.m. in the fall/spring and Monday through Thursday from 8 a.m. to 6 p.m. in the summer.
 Students can stop by Writing Services during any open hours and sit down with a writing tutor to discuss their work.
 No appointment is necessary.
-Students who wish to make an appointment may do so by contacting a professional tutor, Erik Vinh or David Kenney.
+Students who wish to make an appointment may do so by contacting the Writing Center Coordinator, Erik Vinh.

 In Writing Services, we see hundreds of students every semester, helping them with papers for many different classes.
 Our peer tutors are recommended by English professors and then put through training that emphasizes the importance of guiding students rather than instructing them.
 While training the peer tutors, we also accentuate the main purpose of every tutoring session: improve the student’s ability to communicate effectively through writing.
 Because our purpose is focused on the student and not the grade of a particular paper, we do not offer editing or proofreading services.
 Rather, we will sit down with students to discuss the general issues of structure, clarity, citation, grammar, and language that interfere with the effectiveness in a given piece of writing and recommend revision and redrafting techniques.

 Every semester we host five writing workshops that address the most common compositional problems that frustrate students: paragraph/essay organization, sentence fragments, run-ons/comma splices, comma usage, and MLA citation.
 The dates for these workshops can be found on the Writing Services website.